intel/ai-innovation-bridge/innovation-hackathon/machine-learning-track/README.md

 For a list of all prerequisites, please refer to the `requirements.txt` file.
 ### Dataset
-The dataset used in this notebook can be generated using the bash script provided in the Predictive Asset Analytics repository.
-For instructions on how to do this, please refer to a detailed overview [here](https://github.com/oneapi-src/predictive-asset-health-analytics#run-the-code-for-test-dataset-generation-training-the-model-and-prediction).
+The dataset used in this notebook can be generated following the instructions provided in the Predictive Asset Analytics repository [here](https://github.com/oneapi-src/predictive-asset-health-analytics#run-the-code-for-test-dataset-generation-training-the-model-and-prediction).

 Alternatively, you may substitute the data with your own tabular/structured dataset.